 Ferris has now released four singles to radio, ‘For A Moment’ in 2018, ‘Beat You At Your Own Game’ in 2019, and now two tracks in 2020 ‘Love Up On Me’ and ‘Bad Boy Crush’.
 Each release has seen Ferris improve her chart position, with the most recent release reaching #21 on the Official Airplay Chart and #3 on the Kix Country Hottest 20.
 Quite a feat for a youngster from regional South Australia, paving her way as an independent artist.

-Her music video impact was identified by CMC (Now CMT) who have charted all her videos to date.
+Her music video impact was identified by CMC (now CMT) who have charted all her videos to date.
 Ferris was also featured in The Music Network’s annual interview with CMC Program Director Tim Daley.
 Daley named her as one of four artists to watch in 2019, a wonderful vote of confidence in her early career traction.
 Her music videos have now achieved more than 300,000 views online.

 December 2019 saw a brief departure from original music as with the release of a concept EP ‘The Five – My Teens’ based on a re-imagining of the five songs that have influenced Abbie’s journey as an artist through her teens.
-After the success of that release, Ferris will turn her focus to her debut original EP to be released in 2021.
-Over the COVID-19 period, Abbie has written via video conference with some of the finest Australian, American and Canadian songwriters, with a load of songs ready to record over the coming years.
+After the success of that release, Ferris turned her focus to her debut original EP, Ready or Not, and also relocated to the Central Coast in New South Wales.